whysocool/CDN_canvas/README.md

 python replica_server.py 5003
 python orgin_server.py
 python controller.py

-go to page of controller
+run caddy in the directory where caddy.exe exists. add some mappings in hosts. go to page of controller https://controller.com